Non-fillability of overtwisted contact manifolds via polyfolds: A Deligne--Mumford type space

 where the sum is taken over all sphere components $C$ of $S$.
 This gives

 where $\#\{C\}=\#D+1$ is the number of all components of $S$.
 Using $\#|D|=2\#D$ we finally obtain

-Furthermore the Maslov index of $(TS,T\partial S)$ is the weighted sum of the number of zeros counted multiplicities of a non-zero element in the kernel of $\CR j$, where interior zeros are counted twice, see \cite[Theorem A.5.4]{ah19}.
-As the corresponding Maslov index is $2$ component-wise the kernel of $\CR j$ is trivial due to the stability condition that the number of special points on each component of $S$ is at least $3$.
+On the other hand, by a boundary version of the argument principle (see \cite[Theorem A.5.4]{ah19}), the Maslov index of $(TC,T\partial C)$ for each component $C$ of $S$ is the weighted sum of the number of zeros counted multiplicities of a non-zero element in the kernel of $\CR j$, where interior zeros are counted twice.
+As the corresponding Maslov index is $2$ on the disc component and $4$ on the spheres, the kernel of $\CR j$ is trivial due to the stability condition that the number of special points on each component $C$ of $S$ is at least $3$.
+This argument uses elliptic regularity saying that the vector fields in $\ker\CR j$ are smooth, see \cite{mcsa04}.
+Therefore, one can show triviality of $\ker\CR j=T_{\id}\GG_j$ (see Remark \ref{rem:kernelistangentspace}) alternatively using finiteness of $\GG_j$ under the stability condition, see Remark \ref{rem:isotropyisfinite}.

 Using elliptic regularity as in \cite{mcsa04} we see that the Cauchy--Riemann operator $\CR j\co\Omega^0\ra\Omega^{0,1}_j$ is injective.
 The image is closed and has codimension $2\big(\#A-\#D\big)$, cf.\ \cite[Proposition 2.5]{hwz-gw17}.